How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 • Fails on this kind of CAPTCHA, where the user is asked directly.

-5. Audio CAPTCHA exploitation: Audio CAPTCHAs, used for accessibility reasons, can be broken down by speech-to-text AI, such as Google Speech Recognition.
+Audio CAPTCHA, used for accessibility reasons, can be broken down by speech-to-text AI, such as Google Speech Recognition.
 How it works:

 Pros:

-• An extremely high rate of success for audio CAPTCHAs, reaching up to 85%.
+• An extremely high rate of success for audio CAPTCHA, reaching up to 85%.

 • Accessible to developers with minimal programming skills.